olivomao/snp-calling/README.md

 ---
 # History<a id='history'></a>

-2017.9.3 Presentation added to Youtube.
+2017.9.3 Presentation added to Youtube.<p>

 2017.5.9 initial manual created